GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/README.md

 In this project you will find:

-* the Angular Home Gallary application
+* the Angular Home Gallery application
 * a devcontainer that installs GitHub Copilot when the Codespace is created (If you want to use Codespaces)
 * an `labs` folder all the instructions for this workshop.